ole/OLEContainerScrollView/README.md

 To check out the demo app:

 1. Clone this repository.
-2. Run `pod install` inside the repository's directory to install the dependencies via [CocoaPods](http://cocoapods.org).
+2. Open `OLEContainerScrollViewDemo.xcodeproj` in Xcode.

-The demo app uses a class I have written named `SimulatedTableView` to illustrate how a `UITableView` reuses its cells.
-This class uses [Facebook's Pop library](https://github.com/facebook/pop) for animations.
+The demo app uses a class I have written named `OLESimulatedTableView` to illustrate how a `UITableView` reuses its cells.

 ## License